ShubhamGururani/100-days-of-code/r1-log.md

 Solved two codechef problems.
 Completed the Basic Algorithm Scripting and JSOn APIs and AJAX part in freecodecamp.

 ### R1D40
 Solved one codechef problem.
-Started tp build a randow quote machine for freecodecamp exercise.
+Started to build a random quote machine for freecodecamp exercise.

+### R1D41
+Solved one codechef problem.
+Worked on random quote machine for freecodecamp exercise.